 A first-of-its kind collaboration between SDHC and San Diego City College, the Homelessness PEER course provides specialized education, training and job placement assistance to develop the workforce needed for programs and services that help San Diegans experiencing homelessness.
 As a leader in collaborative efforts to address homelessness in the City of San Diego, SDHC identified the need for additional qualified applicants for positions in the area of homelessness programs and services.
 This course builds upon established San Diego City College certificate programs in mental health work, alcohol and other drug studies, gerontology, and the Associate of Arts Degree in Behavioral Health: Social Work.
 Students in these programs are the focus of City College outreach efforts to identify students for the new course.
 SDHC and the City of San Diego fund the PEER program, while San Diego City College leverages existing San Diego Community College District resources.
-The City's proposed FY 2025 budget eliminated City funding for PEER, which cuts SDHC's FY2025 budget for PEER in half, thus reducing program offerings significantly.
+The City's proposed FY 2025 budget eliminated City funding for PEER.